Red Bar

 For very approximate calculations the various points at which the phase noise has been specified can be joined to give an indication of the performance of the signal source.

-Phase jitter specification
+Phase jitter & time jitter specification

 Apart from the more usual method of quoting phase noise as the level of the single sideband phase noise at a given offset, it is also possible to look at the phase jitter specification.